 In the interior the new dashboard personalises unquestionably the car.
 Very complete and with several gauges well distributed and perfectly readable trough the new steering wheel and all of this forms and attractive set.
 All instruments are new but with a style very similar to Victoria De Luxe ones.

 The fuel, oil pressure and water temp indicators now aren ´t joined in a triple gauge but are independent, as in Mini Cooper.
 The rev counter is similar to previous type, as the odometer with an interesting partial counter.

 Moreover we can see interesting changes in switches of the dashboard.
 Three modifications attract our attention: the warning lights switch, the electric screen washer and the heated rear screen.
-But the comfort is, maybe, the most important achievement. the new corduroy seats with headrest are really confortable, even more than previous.
+But the comfort is, maybe, the most important achievement. the new corduroy seats with headrest are really comfortable, even more than previous.
 The improvements in other areas as the soundproofing are remarkable thanks to the front radiator, CV joints and a new noise insulation.

-In the exterior of the car there are few changes and the Mk2 only can be distinguished by the vynil roof, a slightly different matt black grille and an additional rear mirror in right door.
+In the exterior of the car there are few changes and the Mk2 only can be distinguished by the vinyl roof, a slightly different matt black grille and an additional rear mirror in right door.

 In the rear view highlights the black matt finish, as in the SEAT 1430/1600, the before mentioned rear heated screen and, naturally, the Mk2 emblems and the letter S in C-post instead of the ‘V’ characteristic of the Victoria De Luxe.
 The rest of mechanical features remains unchanged.
-Its road manners, brakes and steering are remarkably good, as the Hydrolastic suspension, and in the field of performances we can refer a maximum speed near of 150km/h – but we can’t verify this figure due the low mileage of our model – and similar acceleration to Victoria De Luxe.
+Its road manners, brakes and steering are remarkably good, as the Hydrolastic suspension, and in the field of performances we can refer a maximum speed near of 93mph (150km/h) – but we can’t verify this figure due the low mileage of our model – and similar acceleration to Victoria De Luxe.